 Wacky Science Photo Booth

-Images from the 2016 Wacky Science Photo Booth are now available to view on the VIMS Flickr page!
+Images from the 2017 Wacky Science Photo Booth will soon be available to view on the VIMS Flickr page!

 VIMS in the Bay and Around the World